JulianKemmerer/PipelineC/docs/pypeline_guide.md

 You can also reach the same simulator through the main compiler driver, without naming it:

 ```
-python3 src/pipelinec my_design.py --sim --run 1000
+python3 src/pypelinec my_design.py --sim --run 1000
 ```

-This is equivalent to the `pypeline_sim.py` invocation above whenever no other simulator is explicitly selected (no `--cocotb`, `--edaplay`, `--modelsim`, `--cxxrtl`, or `--verilator` flag) — `pipelinec` detects the `.py` design and defaults to the native simulator, skipping VHDL elaboration/synthesis entirely.
-Explicitly passing `--cocotb --ghdl` (etc.) still elaborates the design to VHDL and simulates that instead; there's no `--mode` passthrough from `pipelinec` yet, so this path always runs at `strict` accuracy.
+This is equivalent to the `pypeline_sim.py` invocation above whenever no other simulator is explicitly selected (no `--cocotb`, `--edaplay`, `--modelsim`, `--cxxrtl`, or `--verilator` flag) — `pypelinec` detects the `.py` design and defaults to the native simulator, skipping VHDL elaboration/synthesis entirely.
+Explicitly passing `--cocotb --ghdl` (etc.) still elaborates the design to VHDL and simulates that instead; there's no `--mode` passthrough from `pypelinec` yet, so this path always runs at `strict` accuracy.

 ### `@sim_output` — side effects once per cycle